This preserve contains the land bridge that once connected Asia with North America over 13,000 years ago.

-Located on the Seward Peninsula in northwest Alaska, Bering Land Bridge National Preserve.
-Bering Land Bridge National preserve protects a small remnant of the 1,000 mile (1,609 km) wide grassland that connected Asia and North America during the last Ice Age.
+Located on the Seward Peninsula in northwest Alaska, Bering Land Bridge National Preserve protects a small remnant of the 1,000-mile-wide grassland that connected Asia and North America during the last Ice Age.
 The majority of this land bridge, once thousands of miles wide, now lies beneath the waters of the Chukchi and Bering Seas.

 Considering the depth of its historical relevance and natural diversity, the preserve was established as a National Preserve on December 2, 1980.
 This designation enables the land to be federally protected, but also utilized for public hunting, gathering, trapping, fishing, and subsistence use.